 Growing up, my Mom would treat us to simple, tasty Peruvian dishes jam-packed with flavor and savory ingredients, and this recipe is one of them.
-Let’s face it, we are all busy.
+Let’s face it, we’re all busy.
 But, there’s no excuse for not enjoying a tasty meal, and this one takes less than 30 minutes from start to finish.
-If you’re a quick chopper, it will take less time.

 I use light tuna packed in olive oil, however any light tuna will do.
+Light tuna has more flavor and is softer in texture.
 White albacore tuna is not recommended here.
 Save that for salads.
-The light tuna has more flavor and is softer in texture, allowing it to flake easily for better distribution.

-Dicing the onions finely is recommended because the onions aren’t sautéed beforehand.
-You want the dice small so you taste the flavor of the onions and for a more even consistency without any large chunks that can be harsh.
-Also, a red or sweet onion is used to sweeten the flavor.
+Finely dice the onions because the onions aren’t sautéed beforehand.
+You want small dice so you taste the flavor of the onions and for a more even distribution.
+Large chunks will taste harsh and we don’t want that.
+Red or sweet onion is recommended.

-Whipping the egg white prior to adding the remaining ingredients lightens the batter which results in a softer texture.
-There’s no need to fold the whites into the ingredients rather you just add to the whites.
+Whipping the egg white prior to adding the remaining ingredients lightens the batter which gives you a softer texture.
+There’s no need to fold the whites into the ingredients.
 It’s more forgiving than making a cake batter where folding is necessary.
 This is the way it was done by my Mom, so this is the way I will pass it onto you.

 If you have a seasoned cast iron skillet(affiliate link), use it!
-The heat is distributed for even browning, and it’s naturally nonstick which lessens the amount of oil you’ll need for frying these tuna pancakes.
+It’s naturally nonstick which lessens the amount of oil you’ll need for frying.
+These only take a few minutes to fry.

 Try some of my other Peruvian recipes: